How much time per week are you spending on your targeted email marketing campaigns? An hour? Maybe even less?

-“Open Me in the Next Hour or Regret it Tomorrow!” would be an example of how to include a call to action in a subject line.
+“Open Me Before it’s too late!” would be an example of how to include a call to action in a subject line.
 I’m sure you can think of many more that make sense for your business.

 Never assume a reader knows how to take advantage of what you’re offering.
 Always tell them what they need to do in a way that creates urgency.